 Criteria for Lower Taxes

 The updates (law 2017:1212) to the income tax law chapter 11 a (Swedish: Inkomstskattelagen 1999:1229) contains a list of rather detailed criteria that must be met by the company, the employee and the stock options themselves, in order to avoid taxation completely when converting the stock options into shares.
-When the employee later sells the shares, the profit will be taxed as capital gains.

 If any of the criteria is not met, completely different tax rules apply.
 In that case, I do not recommend you to use stock options, but to use market level warrants instead.